tmartin14/splunk-dynatrace/README.md

 ```

 ## Notes
 1. If you have created a specifc index for the Dynatrace data, you will need to ensure any users that need to view the data have the proper permissions.
-This includes any roles for ITSI as well.
+This includes any roles for ITSI as well such as "itoa_user".
 2. The Dynatrace App assumes you have created an index named "dynatrace".
 If you used a different index you may have to modify the dashboards.

 ----